huaweicloud/spring-cloud-huawei-samples/README.md

 # Spring Cloud Huawei Samples [中文](README_CN.md)

 This project provide samples for Spring Cloud Huawei.
-Read each sub-project for details about each sample.
+Read each sub-project and [wiki](https://github.com/huaweicloud/spring-cloud-huawei-samples/wiki) for details about each sample.

 Directory description: